inakypg/tcf/doc/03-server-setup.rst

 Configuring Provisioning OS support
 -----------------------------------

+POS allows for a method to provision/flash/image certain devices using a :mod:`Provisioning OS <tcfl.pos>` which is faster than imaging using standard OS installation procedures.

 POS needs, depending on the setup:

 - targets able to UEFI boot via PXE to the network